Snoring and Sleep Apnea Treatment in West Village, NYC

 What are some signs and symptoms of obstructive sleep apnea?

 It can be difficult to recognize sleep apnea within your own life because you are usually asleep when the problems are occurring.
 Some symptoms, however, are easy to notice even during your waking hours.
 Common signs and symptoms of sleep apnea include:

 - Loud snoring or difficulty breathing during sleep

-- Morning sleepiness
+- Morning sleepiness and difficulty concentrating

 - High blood pressure